...

 2.1 Definition and Function

-• Connect conductors and insulators.
+• Connect conductors and insulators through reliable overhead line connectors.

 • Support heavy tension and suspension loads.

-• Ensure safe grounding and electrical flow.
+• Ensure safe grounding and efficient current flow.

 2.2 Where Are They Used?

-Power line fittings are primarily used in:
+Power line fittings are widely applied in:

 • Overhead electric transmission lines